 Learning on the go

 Do you find yourself picking up information and methods as you work?
 Do you learn better by doing something than by reading about it?
-This is a typical sign that you are smarter than you think.
+This is a typical sign that you could be smarter than you think.

 The ability to pick up techniques and information quickly and in the moment shows that your retention capabilities are much higher than those who need to repetitively study to reach the same level.